kanaria69/Mainecoco/README.md

-## Why do fish live in salt water?
-Because pepper makes them sneeze!
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!